guibarbas/barbas-dwms/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Simple way to change the default wordpress sender\'s name and email.

+== Description ==
+Simple way to change the default wordpress sender\'s name and email.

 You're Welcome to <a href="https://github.com/guibarbas/barbas-dwms">Github Repo</a> for features/pull request

-Simple way to change the default wordpress sender\'s name and email.

 == Installation ==
 FROM YOUR WORDPRESS DASHBOARD